-ergosana has a worldwide sales and service centre network.
+The ergosana sales and service center network is world-wide.
 Contact your nearest ergosana subsidiary to obtain the address of your local distributor.
 A complete list of all distributors and subsidiaries is provided on our Internet site:

 www.ergosana.de